Frequently Asked Questions

 On an individual level, it requires an 8-hour training course followed by a pass/fail exam at a designated and accredited EPA Lead Training facility.
 We believe any individual handling a lead project must be properly trained to ensure compliance.
 The EPA requires only one safety officer per certified business.
 However, PRP goes the extra mile by individually training and certifying all paint and carpentry leads, project managers, and estimators as EPA Lead Safe Renovators to ensure accountability and compliance.

-We use a combination of EPA-required containment measures such as deploying plastic ground cover, taping tolerances on windows and doors, and using HEPA-contained vacuum systems with all power tools to prevent the spread of lead dust or debris.
+At Phinney Ridge Paintng, we use a combination of EPA-required containment measures such as deploying plastic ground cover, taping tolerances on windows and doors, and using HEPA-contained vacuum systems with all power tools to prevent the spread of lead dust or debris.
 Our workers are required to employ appropriate PPE to minimize their exposure to lead dust.
 We also thoroughly inspect and clean the job site at the end of each day and project phase.

 When it comes to carpentry repairs, Time and Materials (T&M) estimates are often used instead of fixed bids.
 The nature of carpentry repairs can be complex, with unforeseen issues or hidden problems often arising once work begins.